Battered Spouse, Children & Parents

-If you have an approved Form I-360 and have been placed in deferred action, you are eligible to apply to work in the United States.
+If you have an approved Form I-360, you are eligible to apply to work in the United States.
+In addition, if you have an approved Form I-360 and have been placed in deferred action, you are eligible to apply to work in the United States.
 To apply to work in the United States, you must file the Form I-765, Application for Employment Authorization, with the Vermont Service Center.

 Your children listed on your approved Form I-360, may also apply for work authorization.
 For more information on working in the United States, visit our Working in the U.S. page.

 Permanent Residence (Green Card)